firebase/functions-samples/README.md

 <a name="rtdb"></a>
-## Firebase Realtime Database data consistency
+## Firebase Realtime Database Data Consistency

 These samples show how to implement automatic data consistency such as keeping a count of children, having a max amount of node childs, cleaning up old data etc...